gianuzaj/omx-gui/README.md

-omx-gui.py graphical user interface for omxplayer.
+omx-gui is a graphical user interface for omxplayer, developed by wxpython.

 need :
 - pexpect 2.3 or higher